Kanana-Mwenda/java-mail-sender/README.md

 Run the `EncryptPassword` class to encrypt a password using the generated AES key and update `config.xml`.

-**Note**: The password is hardcoded in the code as "sfoq hwop njvp qsqt".
-Update the code if needed.

 **Compile**
 ```bash
 javac -cp "lib/*" EmailSenderApp/src/EncryptPassword.java